Generic name: acetaminophen (oral) (a SEET a MIN oh fen)

-In rare cases, Actamin may cause a severe skin reaction that can be fatal.
-This could occur even if you have taken this medicine in the past and had no reaction.
+In rare cases, Actamin may cause a severe skin reaction that can be fatal, even if you took this medicine in the past and had no reaction.
 Stop taking Actamin and call your doctor right away if you have skin redness or a rash that spreads and causes blistering and peeling.
-If you have this type of reaction, you should never again take any medicine that contains this medicine.

 Less serious side effects may be more likely, and you may have none at all.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.